 This guide describes the State and Federal Rehabilitation Tax Credit programs.
 Both programs are administered in Virginia through the Virginia Department of Historic Resources.
 State tax credits are available for both owner-occupied (i.e. the owner lives there) and income-producing (i.e. commercial or rental residential) buildings.
 If your property is income-producing, you may also qualify for Federal tax credits.
 Please read through this guide carefully for an overview of the programs.
 Additional information and assistance with projects may be requested from the Richmond office or from the regional office in your area.

-Rehabilitation Tax Credits are dollar-for-dollar reductions in income tax liability for taxpayers who rehabilitate historic buildings.
-Credits are available from both the federal government and the Commonwealth of Virginia.
+The Rehabilitation Tax Credits are dollar-for-dollar reductions in income tax liability for taxpayers who rehabilitate historic buildings.
+Credits are available from both the Federal government and the state of Virginia.

-The credits described above are available only for Certified Historic Structures, defined as follows.
+The credits described above are available only for Certified Historic Structures, which are defined as follows:

-With a few exceptions, a Virginia property that is listed on one of these registers is listed on the other.
-Please note, historic districts listed in the national and Virginia registers may be different from locally designated historic districts.
-Certification that a building contributes to a register-listed district (or is eligible for individual listing for purposes of the state credit) can only be obtained by submitting Part 1 of the tax credit application.
+With a few exceptions, most Virginia properties that are listed on one of these registers are listed on both.
+Note, however, that National and Virginia Register historic districts may be different from locally designated historic districts.
+Certification that a building contributes to a listed district, or for purposes of the State credit, is eligible for individual listing, is obtained only by submitting Part 1 of the tax credit application.